-If you face a high disk usage issue, this blog is undoubtedly a must-read for you.
-In this one, we are going to discuss a few effective ways you can implement to reduce disk usage and make the most out of your available disk resource.
+This blog is undoubtedly a must-read if you face a high disk usage issue.
+This one will discuss a few effective ways to reduce disk usage and make the most out of your available disk resource.

 There are so many factors that cause Windows 11 high disk usage.
 We will discuss these factors, why they affect your disk usage, and how you can resolve them.
 Without further ado, let’s begin!

 How to Fix Windows 11 100% High Disk Usage?

 Ideally, the disk usage in daily tasks is never more than 70% for an average user.
 If you run heavy applications or games or use multiple applications simultaneously, it can go up to 90%.
 Sometimes it is OK if the disk usage touches 100% when you are rendering heavy files or playing a game at high frame rates.

 However, if your PC uses 100% disk on Windows 11, even while performing basic tasks like browsing the internet, opening files explorer, or running a video file, there’s something wrong.
 Multiple factors might be causing the issue.